innightwolfsleep/llm_telegram_bot/readme.md

 ```

 HOW TO USE:
-1) add your bot token to llm_telegram_bot/telegram_token.txt (ask https://t.me/BotFather how to get token)
+1) add your bot token to configs/telegram_token.txt (ask https://t.me/BotFather how to get token)
-2) add your model bin file to llm_telegram_bot/models
+2) add your model bin file to models/
-3) write path to your bin model file in telegram_config.cfg - model_path
+3) write path to your bin model file in configs/telegram_config.json - model_path
 2) run "python llm_telegram_bot/main.py"

 FEATURES: